-Campylobacteriosis is notifiable in humans in Norway, but not in animals.
+Campylobacteriosis is notifiable in humans in Norway, but not in animals (except C. fetus in cattle).
+In humans, only campylobacter infections verified by culture are registered in MSIS.

 Norway has a surveillance program for Campylobacter in broiler chickens.
 All flocks slaughtered between the 1st May and 31st October must be tested prior to slaughter.
 Carcasses from positive flocks must be heated or frozen prior to sale in order to reduce the potential for transmission to humans.
 Pasteurisation of milk and disinfection of water are other measures that prevent transmission of Campylobacter to humans.